statoscope/statoscope/packages/webpack-ui/README.md

 ### Find package copies

-Your bundle may use a few versions of the same package (node module).
+Your bundle could use a few versions of the same package (node module).

 Use package tree to find out how many package copies were bundled: